 Tire Aging Process

-Tires contain anti-aging properties that are mixed into their rubber compounds.
-Tires contain anti-ozonants that help the rubber stay soft, flexible, and conducive to grip.
+Tires contain anti-aging properties known as anti-ozonants that help the rubber stay soft, flexible, and conducive to grip.
 Over time, air begins to permeate the tire wall and weaken the integrity of the tire’s structure; causing the tire’s flexible structure to become brittle and lose strength.
 This deterioration process is known as oxidation, since oxygen serves as the catalyst of decay.

 In addition to the degradation caused by the permeation of air and oxygen particles, other factors can cause tires to lose their gripping power and overall effectiveness.
 Research conducted by the National Highway Traffic Safety Administration (NHTSA) maintains that tires age more rapidly in heat.
 Warm climates and exposure to direct sunlight can speed up the aging process by accelerating oxidation.
 Therefore, the tires equipped on vehicles that are stored outdoors, such as trailers or RVs, will age faster than tires on vehicles stored in a garage.

 Tires will also age faster if they are improperly cared for or are abused.
 If tires are driven while overinflated or underinflated, internal damage could occur that may not be detected through visual inspection.
 Impacts, punctures, and improper tire repairs may also cause damage that could permanently decrease the life of tires.
 These occurrences weaken their integrity and contribute to premature aging.
-To reduce these risks, make sure your tires are correctly inflated, regularly maintained, and treated with respect.
+To reduce these risks, make sure your tires are correctly inflated and regularly maintained.

 Less Than 6 Years Old:

 These tires should deliver dependable performance, but treadwear may change traction capabilities in adverse weather conditions.
 For maintenance, you should perform a monthly inspection which includes an air pressure check.
-Rotate every 6,000 – 8,000 miles, and balance every 12,000 – 16,000 miles.
-Avoid extreme heat.
+Rotate every 6,000 to 8,000 miles and balance every 12,000 to 16,000 miles.
+Avoid extreme heat if possible.

 6-10 Years Old: